TateTaylorOH/TateTaylorOH/SCREENSHOTGUIDE.md

 description: Basic tips and tricks for better screenshotting.
 ---
 # Basics of Screenshotting (for Mod Pages and Beyond)
-I use [Photo Mode](<https://www.nexusmods.com/skyrimspecialedition/mods/91701>) extensively.
-It has made getting good shots so much easier.
-Prior to its release I had to rely on a ton of console command and it was honestly kind of miserable.
+A while ago someone asked me about my process for taking screenshots.
+I wrote a length respone that has since been adapted into this guide.
+I hope that it is helpful to some people out there!

-So, the biggest thing, in my opinion is **framing**.
+The biggest thing, in my opinion is **framing**.
 A good photo will draw your eye to a specific point and you do that by subtlety putting the subject of your photo in a frame.
 This photo is a great example of that:

 ![](https://staticdelivery.nexusmods.com/mods/1704/images/129908/129908-1727062917-963809285.png)